TokTok/spec/spec.md

 receiving it will discard it.

-To accept a file Tox will therefore send a seek packet, if it is needed, and then send a FILE_CONTROL packet with control_type 0 (accept) to tell the file sender that the file was accepted.
+To accept a file Tox will therefore send a seek packet, if it is needed, and then send a `FILE_CONTROL` packet with control_type 0 (accept) to tell the file sender that the file was accepted.

-Once the file transfer is accepted, the file sender will start sending file data in sequential chunks from the beginning of the file (or the position from the FILE_CONTROL seek packet if one was received).
+Once the file transfer is accepted, the file sender will start sending file data in sequential chunks from the beginning of the file (or the position from the `FILE_CONTROL` seek packet if one was received).

-File data is sent using FILE_DATA packets.
+File data is sent using `FILE_DATA` packets.
 The file number corresponds to the file transfer that the file chunks belong to.
 The receiver assumes that the file transfer is over as soon as a chunk with the file data size not equal to the maximum size (1371 bytes) is received.
-This is how the sender tells the receiver that the file transfer is complete in file transfers where the size of the file is unknown (set to UINT64_MAX).
-The receiver also assumes that if the amount of received data equals to the file size received in the FILE_SENDREQUEST, the file sending is finished and has been successfully received.
+This is how the sender tells the receiver that the file transfer is complete in file transfers where the size of the file is unknown (set to `UINT64_MAX`).
+The receiver also assumes that if the amount of received data equals to the file size received in the `FILE_SENDREQUEST`, the file sending is finished and has been successfully received.
 Immediately after this occurs, the receiver frees up the file number so that a new incoming file transfer can use that file number.
 The implementation should discard any extra data received which is larger than the file size received at the beginning.

-In 0 filesize file transfers, the sender will send one FILE_DATA packet with a file data size of 0.
+In 0 filesize file transfers, the sender will send one `FILE_DATA` packet with a file data size of 0.

-The sender will know if the receiver has received the file successfully by checking if the friend has received the last FILE_DATA packet sent (containing the last chunk of the file).
+The sender will know if the receiver has received the file successfully by checking if the friend has received the last `FILE_DATA` packet sent (containing the last chunk of the file).
 Net_crypto can be used to check whether packets sent through it have been received by storing the packet number of the sent packet and verifying later in net_crypto to see whether it was received or not.